RFK assassin Sirhan Sirhan returns to 16th parole hearing | KRDO

 Newsom overruled two parole commissioners who had found that Sirhan no longer was a risk.
 Among other factors, Newsom said the Christian Palestinian who immigrated from Jordan has failed to disclaim violence committed in his name, adding to the risk that he could incite political unrest.

-The ruling split the Kennedy family, with RFK’s wife, Ethel Kennedy, and six of Kennedy’s nine surviving children opposing his parole.
-A lawyer representing those members of the family is expected to present their arguments at the hearing in opposition to his release
+The ruling split the Kennedy family, with RFK’s widow, Ethel Kennedy, and six of Kennedy’s nine surviving children opposing his parole.
+A lawyer representing those members of the family is expected to present their arguments at the hearing in opposition to his release.